FlameNutrition/flame-coach-service/README.md

 Please use the following project [flame-coach-tools] to create a new release.
 If you need access to the project, please open an issue to request access.
 ```
+1. Open a new PR from production <- master
-1. Run the release script:
+2. Run the release script:
   ./flame-coach-tools --release --releaseVersion <version> --snapshotVersion <version-snapshot> --api
-2. Open a new PR from master -> production
-3. Accept the PR
+3. Accept the PR (do not use squash option, please use merge)
 4. Wait to production build & deploy finish
 5. Run the snapshot script:
   ./flame-coach-tools --release --releaseVersion <version> --snapshotVersion <version-snapshot> --api --snapshot